s3alfisc/fwildclusterboot/cran-comments.md

 2) Having a codemeta.json file should be fine, as it is recommended to have it by e.g. ropensci?
 3) I unfortunately have no clue what this means, and googling did not help me with it.
 4) As the last time, I don't know how to fix the 'lastMiKTeXException' =)
+5) The URL is not invalid.
+6) I am not sure what this means - the `tidy()` is properly exported, and no other OS test complains?

 ## Submission of 0.9